7 Most Common IELTS Myths To Avoid For A High IELTS Band Score

 1. IELTS is more difficult as compared to other English Language Proficiency Tests

 Also, one neither fails nor passes the IELTS Test.
-It provides Band Score on the basis of your performance.
+It provides Band Score based on your performance.
 So, it is a wrong belief that you must get steer clear of.

-2. If IELTS Exam is given in home country, there are chances to score better
+2. If IELTS Exam is given in the home country, there are chances to score better

 Another false belief among the aspirants is regarding the IELTS Results.
 They believe that results vary depending on the test centre you choose or the examiners who assess your paper.
 This is again a false notion.
 None of the test centres are biased.
 They are just doing their duty on the Exam day.